usagov/usagov-2021/cypress/README.md

 How to write and debug test scripts.

 ### Element Selection
-The method of selecting elements comes from the .get and .find functions.
-Using these two functions you can query for any element.
+Our method of selecting elements currently relies on the DOM structure of the page.
+We use functions like `.get` and `.find` to query elements.
 There are a lot of other options for element selection in Cypress as well, and their documentation can be found [here](https://example.cypress.io/commands/querying)

 Within the get function, a query parameter can be a class, id, etc., but there is a best practice use case of a 'data-cy' identifier.
 This would be a next steps feature as it would ensure 100% that tests are still able to run no matter the change to the website.
 Linked here are some cypress [best practices](https://docs.cypress.io/guides/references/best-practices).

 ### DOM Assertions
 Cypress is built with the Mocha Javascript testing framework and Chai assertion library, which support BDD / TDD assertions.
-Most DOM assertions are set up through a .should function and you can get a comprehensive list of these assertions [here](https://docs.cypress.io/guides/references/assertions).
+Most DOM assertions are set up through a `.should` function and you can get a comprehensive list of these assertions [here](https://docs.cypress.io/guides/references/assertions).

 ### CSS Assertions
 Most visual validation can and should be done with screenshot comparisons, but CSS validation comes in handy when visual testing fails.